CBIIT/bento-frontend/src/bento-core/GlobalSearch/SearchResults/DESIGN.md

 ## Retrieval

-The main component, `<SearchResults>` is exported as a standard JSX component.
+The main component, `<SearchResults>` is generated through the `SearchResultsGenerator()` function.
 See the main [README.md](./README.md) for more information.
 The sub-components found in [components](./components/) are not designed to be used outside of this component, but are retrieved via importing them directly.
 No documentation on using them directly is provided.

 Sub components include: